Keep-Current/web-miner/README.md

 ### Potential tools to implement

-## Web Miner

-This repository deploys a web spider and documenr miner, that given a specific set of sources (URLs), should locate new documents (web-pages) and save them in the DB for future processing.
-When possible, in websites that allow, an API can be used.
-For example, for [arxiv.org](https://arxiv.org/help/api/index).

 We lean heavily on existing tools as well as developing our own new methods.

 - [scrapy](https://scrapy.org/) which later we hope to host on [scrapy-cloud](https://scrapinghub.com/scrapy-cloud)